 Lee, M & McCambridge, A 2018, 'Clinimetrics: Amyotrophic Lateral Sclerosis Functional Rating Scale-revised (ALSFRS-R)', Journal of Physiotherapy, vol. 64, no. 4, pp. 269-270.View/Download from: Publisher's site

-Lee, M, Luz-Santos, C, Camatti, J, Paixao, AB, Nunes Sa', K, Montoya, P & Baptista, A 2017, 'Additive effect of tDCS combined with peripheral electrical stimulation to an exercise program in pain control in knee osteoarthritis: Study protocol for a randomized controlled trial', Trials, vol. 18, no. 609, pp. 1-11.View/Download from: UTS OPUS or Publisher's site
+Lee, M, Luz-Santos, C, Camatti, J, Paixao, AB, Nunes Sa', K, Montoya, P & Baptista, A 2017, 'Additive effect of tDCS combined with peripheral electrical stimulation to an exercise program in pain control in knee osteoarthritis: Study protocol for a randomized controlled trial', Trials, vol. 18, no. 609, pp. 1-11.View/Download from: Publisher's site

 Background: Knee osteoarthritis (OA) has been linked to maladaptive plasticity in the brain, which may contribute

 to chronic pain.
 Neuromodulatory approaches, such as Transcranial Direct Current Stimulation (tDCS) and Peripheral

 Electrical Stimulation (PES), have been used therapeutically to counteract brain maladaptive plasticity.
 However, it is

 currently unclear whether these neuromodulatory techniques enhance the benefits of exercise when administered

 together.
 Therefore, this protocol aims to investigate whether the addition of tDCS combined or not with PES